Abstract submissions for the 2024 Annual Meeting open on March 1.

 The AAHKS Program Committee invites unpublished research study abstracts for either podium or poster presentations.
-Authors of the abstracts selected for podium presentations have the opportunity to submit manuscripts for consideration of the James A. Rand Award, the Lawrence D. Dorr Award and the AAHKS Clinical Award.
-Authors also have the opportunity to submit manuscripts for the Journal of Arthroplasty (JOA) Proceedings of the Annual Meeting.
+Authors of abstracts selected for podium presentations will have the opportunity to submit draft manuscripts for consideration of the James A. Rand Young Investigator’s Award, AAHKS Surgical Techniques and Technologies Award or AAHKS Clinical Research Award.
+Authors also will have the opportunity to submit manuscripts for the Journal of Arthroplasty (JOA) Proceedings of the Annual Meeting.

-- Ensure that the names and email addresses of your co-authors are entered.
+- Ensure that the names and e-mail addresses of your co-authors are entered.
 All of the co-authors are required to submit disclosures.
-If any of the author disclosures are missing, the abstract will be withdrawn from the final program.
+If any author disclosures are missing, the abstract will be withdrawn from the final program.

 - Abstracts may be submitted if you previously presented a paper at a national/international meeting; however, the work must be unpublished as of the start of the AAHKS Annual Meeting.